|

 in one of the folding chairs.
 What do you mean?

-should begin with business.
+begin with business.
 She turned to Lord Fingolfin.
+My

-My secretary tells me that you carry a message from Prince
+secretary tells me that you carry a message from Prince Legolas.

 Of course, my Lady.
+Forgive me.
 Fingolfin bowed formally.
-Forgive

-me.
-He drew a leather dispatch pouch from around his neck
+Then he drew a leather dispatch pouch from around his neck and

-and I left Eryn Carantaur yesterday, in an advance party.
-The
+I left Eryn Carantaur yesterday, in an advance party.
+The plan

-plan is for us to leave for Minas Tirith and make contact with
+is for us to leave for Minas Tirith and make contact with King

-King Elessar as soon as possible.
-Prince Legolas, meanwhile, is
+Elessar as soon as possible.
+Prince Legolas, meanwhile, is raising

 The Princes letter, said Eowyn, looking up